ofirgall/learn-nvim/chapters/01-the-vim-language.md

 ## Help
 There is an help page for everything start use it as a beginner its like `man` just better and for `vim`.

+## Modes
+There are alot of modes in vim I'll cover the important ones. \
+To exit from each mode back to normal press `Escape` I recommend to remap it to capslock, you gonna press it alot and it will be much easier to use the pinky without moving your hands

+* Normal - This is where you will be usually, you can move in the code in this mode, you can copy in this mode, and much more
+* Insert (i) - Insert text to the buffer, you want to be in this mode **only** when you actually inserting text, you don't want to move in this mode
+* Visual (v) - Select and copy/replace text
+* Visual Line (V) - Select and copy/replace text by lines
+* Command (:,/) - Inserting a command